 Dalsen’s layered mixed media images communicate nostalgia, sex, violence, death and humor.
 Rising up from skateboarding and graffiti culture, punk and hip-hop aesthetic, his work harbors a unique vibrancy.
 Dalsen is a dedicated arts educator, as well as experienced printmaker, muralist, arts educator, art handler and installer.

-Lizardman creates unique work in traditional and digital media, and has worked with clients in publishing, music industry, event promotion, film, performing arts, organized labor, social justice and exhibit installation.
+Lizardman creates unique work in traditional and digital media, and has worked with clients in publishing, music industry, event promotion, film, performing arts, organized labor, justice movements and museum exhibit installation.
 He employs compulsively detailed drawing and layers of satire to build otherworldly scenarios on walls and canvas.

 The paintings of Matt McGorry reflect a keen instinct for social commentary and relentless technical experimentation.
 His evolving series attempt to address the greater machine of society and its persistent cycles of violence and exploitation.
 He also creates imagery for album covers and apparel.

 McGorry is an avid traveler, climber, and skeptic.

-Ugaso (aka USA) is an evolving, politically savvy newcomer to the crew.
-She embeds a dark sense of humor in her surrealist, carefully worked canvases, with an extensive background in economics, public policy, mathematics, and web development and coding.
-Ugaso currently resides and works in SF/Oakland, CA.
+Ugaso (aka USA) is an evolving, politically savvy, multi-talented artist.
+She embeds a dark sense of humor in her surrealist, carefully worked canvases, and pulls from an extensive background in economics, public policy, mathematics, web development and coding.
+Ugaso currently resides and works in SF/Oakland.